 2. Online driver model

-This model is the opposite of brick-and-mortar studying, as it relies entirely on a digital delivery of the training.
-It combines both synchronous training (live webinars, peer-to-peer training sessions, etc.) and asynchronous training (self-paced study of ecourses).
+This model is the opposite of brick-and-mortar studying, as it relies entirely on digital delivery of the training.
+It combines both synchronous training (live webinars, peer-to-peer training sessions, etc.) and asynchronous training (self-paced study of eCourses).
 With the online driver model, there’s usually no need for live face-to-face meetings, but they can be arranged if necessary.

 Online driver model